-Using Helmholtz tomography we produce new Rayleigh wave phase speed maps from 30 sec to 70 sec period based on earthquake data beneath the NECESS array in Northeast China, also on a 0.5°x0.5° grid.
-We also assimilate the previous earthquake-derived phase speed maps produced by Zhou et al. (2012) in South China based on eikonal tomography from 30 sec to 70 sec period.
-Therefore, spatial coverage at periods greater than 50 sec is patchy across East China, as the tomographic maps presented in section 3 illustrate.
-An example of an earthquake-derived Rayleigh wave phase speed map at 40 sec period is shown in Figure 6a and compared with the ambient noise derived map in Figure 6b.
-The earthquake-derived map only exists beneath the NECESS array whose outline is drawn in Figures 6a and 6b.
-Differences between the maps are shown in map and histogram forms in Figures 6c and 6d, respectively.
-As discussed in section 2.8, these differences are within differences expected given data uncertainties, which we interpret to indicate agreement between the earthquake and ambient noise based tomography methods.
+Using Helmholtz tomography we produce new Rayleigh wave phase speed maps from 30 s to 70 s period based on earthquake data beneath the NECESS array in Northeast China, also on a 0.5° $\times$ 0.5 $^{\circ}$ grid.
+We also assimilate the previous earthquake-derived phase speed maps produced by Zhou et al. (2012) in South China based on eikonal tomography from 30 s to 70 s period.
+Therefore, spatial coverage at periods greater than 50 s is patchy across East China, as the tomographic maps presented in Section 3 illustrate.
+An example of an earthquake-derived Rayleigh wave phase speed map at 40 s period is shown in Fig. 6(a) and compared with the ambient noise derived map in Fig. 6(b).
+The earthquake-derived map only exists beneath the NECESS array whose outline is drawn in Figs 6(a) and (b).
+Differences between the maps are shown in map and histogram forms in Figs 6(c) and (d), respectively.
+As discussed in Section 2.6, these differences lie within those expected given data uncertainties, which we interpret to indicate agreement between the earthquake and ambient noise based tomography methods.